ottbot/virsandra/README.md

 for models build with virtus.

-The feature set will likely remain simple, the idea is to not block development of other projects while the implantation of CQL changes quickly.
+The feature set will likely remain simple, the idea is to not block development of other projects while the implementation of CQL changes quickly.

 ## Schema yourself